 Telecommunications is a world of standards.
 The signaling standards enable the network nodes to speak the same language, allowing them to communicate with each other to perform call control functions.
-Thanks to the standards, network nodes from different vendors can understand each other – isn’t that cool?
+Thanks to the standards, network nodes from different vendors can understand each other—isn’t that cool?
 Let’s talk about 4G and 5G signaling

 The standards organizations like 3GPP or IETF are doing a great job, but we know that there is theory and there is reality.
-The reality is that the standards cannot cover all the interoperability scenarios, especially as some nodes do not work as expected – this may happen with nodes of the same vendor, not to mention with nodes of different vendors.
+The reality is that the standards cannot cover all the interoperability scenarios, especially as some nodes do not work as expected; this may happen with nodes of the same vendor, not to mention with nodes of different vendors.

 It’s of utmost importance for the communication service providers (CSPs) that the DAs can be integrated with all types of network nodes, so they can handle the end-to-end (E2E) communication between end-nodes in a multi-vendor network topology.
 This task can be divided into two areas:

 - The first area is related to the Diameter requirement of establishing a permanent connection between the Diameter peers, which is a process called peering.
-The DA must meet the peer connectivity requirements so a Diameter connection can be established.
+The DA must meet the peer connectivity requirements so a diameter connection can be established.

 - The second area is related to traffic handling and E2E interoperability.
 When the clients and servers start talking between them, not always the communication is successful.

 Talking about a live network, a challenging scenario for the DA integration is a swapping project, where an existing DA is replaced with another vendor DA.
 This type of project is extremely important for avoiding any impact on live traffic.
-The new DA must replicate the existing setup in the existing DA, allowing to migrate the live traffic in a smooth way without any impact in the service.
-The DSC capabilities for message processing and configuration provide customers the chance to have an optimal migration approach according to their network topology and legacy DA functionalities.
+The new DA must replicate the existing setup in the existing DA, allowing it to migrate live traffic in a smooth way without any impact on the service.
+The DSC capabilities for message processing and configuration provide customers with the chance to have an optimal migration approach according to their network topology and legacy DA functionalities.

 Signaling controller: continuing the 4G success story with 5G